New Homeowner's Guide to Soil Erosion Control

 If your home had a permit as part of your property purchase, you should have received a permit transfer making it your responsibility to maintain the control measures and ensure they function properly, according to the plan your builder submitted for the permit.
 If your home had a waiver, you still must maintain or install controls to stop soil from eroding off your site.

-For more information about soil erosion and your responsibility as a homeowner, please contact the Oakland County Water Resources Commissioner's Office at 248-858-5389.
-Also visit their web site for detailed soil erosion information.
+For more information about soil erosion and your responsibility as a homeowner, contact the Oakland County Water Resources Commissioner's Office at 248-858-5389 or their website for detailed soil erosion information.